LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 </figcaption>
 </figure>

-The problem is the fixed costs, stemming from the [exponentially growing complexity of the design process](https://semiengineering.com/facing-off-against-growing-chip-design-complexity/).
+The problem lies in the fixed costs, stemming from the [exponentially growing complexity of the design process](https://semiengineering.com/facing-off-against-growing-chip-design-complexity/).
 Firstly, [photolithographic mask sets](https://semiengineering.com/knowledge_centers/manufacturing/lithography/photomask/), the "stencils" used to manufacture a chip design, are getting more expensive.
 A mask set in a leading edge process node can cost tens of millions of dollars.

 <figure>
 <img src="/img/cost_structure/wafer_cost.png">